 Related: How To Have A More Peaceful Relationship With Your Teen Guaranteed

-And then I told her that I used to lie to my parents, too, sometimes.
-I told her how lying got me in more trouble than it was worth, and how it hurt my relationship with my parents when I got caught, and now, looking back, how I could have done things differently.
+I shared that I used to lie to my parents, too, sometimes.
+I told her how lying got me in more trouble than it was worth, and how it hurt my relationship with my parents when I got caught–and now, looking back, how I could have done things differently.
 I explained that I wish I had more courage with my dad, and that I believed my mom when she told me I could talk to her.

 And I told her that no one can ever be trusted if they aren’t given opportunities to be trustworthy.

-I explained that I wanted to take away some of the reasons she’s feeling the need to lie.
-I would back off on the barrage of questions and lectures if she promised to be a little more open and honest.
-I told her that I wanted to be there to teach and guide, instead of punish and blame.
+I explained that I wanted to take away some of the reasons she was feeling the need to lie.
+I recognized that I needed to give her some personal space and would back off on the barrage of questions and lectures if she promised to be a little more open and honest.
+I told her that I wanted to be there to teach and offer guidance, instead of punish and blame.
+I wanted to spend more quality time with her to build a better relationship and knew we both could make better decisions.

 There was a halfway point, but we’d both have to stretch ourselves to get there.

-She nodded her head and didn’t say much, but my heart felt a little lighter.
+She nodded and didn’t say much, but my heart felt a little lighter.
 I’ve found out lately that so much of the suckiness in the teenage years is getting caught in a cycle, doing the same thing over and over again.
-Take away the friction, and oftentimes you can move on.
+Take away the friction, and oftentimes, you can move on.

-There is nothing more difficult in these challenging teenage years than finding the balance of your kid knowing there will be repercussions for their actions while also keeping an open line of communication.
+There is nothing more difficult in these challenging teenage years than finding the balance of your kid, knowing there will be consequences for their actions while also keeping an open line of communication.

-The end goal is to ensure my daughters always know they can come to me—even if they might be grounded afterward.
+Trusting your teen is a common problem, and there is no one-size-fits-all solution.
+For me, the goal is to ensure my daughters always know they can come to me—even if they might face a consequence for it afterwards.

 Parenting teens and tweens is hard, but maybe this popular posts other parents found helpful will make it a little easier: